 Table of Contents

 The field of commerce is vast and it involves an in-depth study of the business world.
-The field offers are numerous specializations you can choose from.
+The field offers numerous specializations you can choose from.
 The commerce subject includes studies in areas such as Business Administration, Applied Economics, E-Commerce, Financial Accounting, Banking, and Insurance, Accounting, and Finance, Banking, and Finance, Accounting and Taxation, Actuarial Science, Human Resources, Entrepreneurship, Accounting, Auditing, etc. can be taken up as specializations.
 These courses are available full-time as well as part-time.

 Let us discuss what entails the commerce subject and its career prospects.